-Colleagues and friends have established this award in honor of Kyung Soo Kim for the contributions that he has made to the science of plant pathology through his research and service.
+Colleagues and friends established this award in honor of Kyung Soo Kim for the contributions he has made to the science of plant pathology through his research and service.

-Since his retirement from the University of Arkansas in 2002, Kim has been involved in teaching and research programs in an advisory capacity at Seoul National University and the Rural Development Administration in the Republic of Korea.
+Since his retirement from UA in 2002, Kim has been involved in teaching and research programs in an advisory capacity at Seoul National University and the Rural Development Administration in the Republic of Korea.

 Get ALL the Latest Updates for ICPP2018: PLANT HEALTH IN A GLOBAL ECONOMY.
 Follow APS!